WellthCare

 At an aggregated, privacy-safe level, look for patterns by site, shift, and job family.
 The goal is operational insight, not individual monitoring.

-3. Eliminate reimbursement mechanics wherever you can.
+3. Eliminate reimbursement mechanics.

 If employees have to submit forms and wait weeks, adoption will lag—especially in paycheck-sensitive populations.